shoppingflux/module-prestashop/202/doc/03-features_orders/03-status_sync.md

 To avoid conflicts with the shopppingfluxexport module :
 * As long as the shoppingfluxexport module is not installed, the merchant won't be able to activate orders synchronization.
+If it's already activated, an error message will be logged by the CRON task.
-* The module will unhook the shoppingfluxexport module once the merchant has activated the orders synchronization.
+* As long as the shoppingfluxexport module is configured to synchronize orders, the merchant won't be able to activate orders synchronization.
+If it's already activated, an error message will be logged by the CRON task.

 Multiple native PrestaShop order statuses may be selected to trigger an update, because third-party modules may add their own.